-In accordance with Statement No. 68, the College has elected to use the prior fiscal year end as the measurement date for reporting net pension liabilities.
-The College has elected to use the current fiscal year end as the measurement date for reporting pension liabilities for the Higher Education Supplemental Retirement Plan.
+In accordance with Statement No. 68, the College has elected to use the prior fiscal year end as the measurement date for reporting net pension liabilities for all DRS administered plans.
+In FY24 the College has elected to change from current fiscal year as the measurement date for reporting pension liabilities to an one-year lag between measurement and reporting date for the Higher Education Supplemental Retirement Plan.
+Net pension liabilities, plan expenses and Deferred inflows will be reported as the same amounts in FY23.
+Deferred Outflows are increased by the amount of FY24 contributions subsequent to measurement date.

-The following table represents the aggregate pension amounts for all plans subject to the requirements of GASB Statement No. 68 for the College, for fiscal year 2023:
+The following table represents the aggregate pension amounts for all plans subject to the requirements of GASB Statement No. 68 for the College, for fiscal year 2024: